8 Ashburton Place

 Class of 2015

-My name is Michelle Rosenberg and I am a senior, who studies Public Relations and Marking at Suffolk University!
+My name is Michelle Rosenberg and I am a senior, who studies Public Relations and Marketing at Suffolk University!
 This upcoming school year I am looking forward to taking advantage of all of the wonderful opportunities Suffolk has to offer for seniors, such as internships and senior orientated programs.
 At Suffolk I am part of the theater department, a writer for the Suffolk Voice, and a former orientation leader.
 Having lived in the North End for the past three years, my best advice for a commuter student who has to walk is: invest in a really heavy winter coat, good snow boots, and durable rain boots.
 Classes go on rain or shine and it is not fun being unprepared for the ever-changing and notorious New England weather.
 Suffolk has so much to offer and so does Boston!
 Being a commuter allows you to get involved and explore your surroundings; this opens doors you never knew were possible.

 Class of 2015